-Technology is generally a one-person activity.
-If your children are tuned out, how can you reel them back in?
+Technology is generally a 1-person activity.
+If your children are tuned out, you may be wondering how to reel them back in.
 Trying to gain control from tech-savvy youngsters isn't the best course to take.
 Children take their cues from their parents.
 Instead, set boundaries about what gadgets can be used and when.
 Be a good role model by living within the same boundaries.
 Turn off your devices and pay attention to each other.

 If you want to get over your techonostress, try some of these tips:

 Confine yourself to one activity at a time.
 Try to do one thing, and do it well.
 Enjoy activities without dividing your attention; for instance read or watch TV, not both.